Emad-H/Physical-Verification-using-SKY130/README.md

 ![4a p1](Day3/3-34.png)

 The n well must not be floating, so the tap should be connected to a layer of local interconnect.
 So let us do this by painting a layer of nsubstratencontact.
-While this gtes rid of the n-well DRC error, it creates smaller errors like overlap and surround.
+While this gets rid of the n-well DRC error, it creates smaller errors like overlap and surround.

 ![4a p2](Day3/3-35.png)